ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/FinancialPack/pack-tracking-return-packing.md

 #### Scenario

 A customer has ordered 1 unit of **Athens Table (1896-S)** and 4 units of **Paris Chair, Black (1900-S)**.
-To fulfill this order, a sales order must be created that includes not only the items themselves but also the returnable packaging item—a pallet that will be used for transporting the goods.
+To fulfill this order, it is necessary to create a sales order, to which, in addition to the goods, we will also add a returnable packaging item — a pallet on which the goods will be transported.

 #### Solution